vsnits/nophone/README.md

   Now, let's be honest: the fight is lost; Look at the Sim, Operating System, GPS and more.. <br>
   Your data isn't belongs to you anymore.
 It's completely shared with goverment. <br>
   You can't really know which things they know and which do not know, <br>
-  You can't even expect what they can predict; It's all aginst criminals!
+  You can't even expect what they can predict; It's all against criminals!

 > “Isn't it pretty to think so.”
 ― Ernest Hemingway